Sustainability at Loyola University Maryland

 “Following the recent COP26 [26th United Nations Climate Change Conference] agreement to ‘urgently accelerate climate action’ and our commitment to Laudato Si,’ it is important that we continue to push for action towards a more sustainable and equitable planet,” said Tracy Harvey, Ph.D., Loyola’s program director of sustainability.
 “Our continued commitment to sustainability, caring for the Earth and its people, is ingrained in who we are here at Loyola and exemplifies our mission to inspire students to learn, lead, and serve in a diverse and changing world.”

 Loyola strives to foster global ethical leadership and social responsibility and leave the world a better place for future generations through the following ways...

 Loyola offers the first BBA in Sustainability Management in the state of Maryland—and one of a few such programs in the country.
 This innovative interdisciplinary major enhances students’ abilities to strengthen communities through the creation and growth of sustainable and responsible businesses.

-“Our BBA in Sustainability Management focuses on enhancing students’ critical thinking, structured planning, problem-solving, decision-making, and consulting skills, while considering strategies that organizations pursue to create lasting economic value through social and environmental performance,” said Patricia Kanashiro, Ph.D., associate professor in the Sellinger School of Business and Management.
+“Our BBA in Sustainability Management focuses on enhancing students’ critical thinking, structured planning, problem-solving, decision-making, and consulting skills, while considering strategies that organizations pursue to create lasting economic value through social and environmental performance,” said Patricia Kanashiro, Ph.D., visiting scholar in the Sellinger School of Business and Management.